Rats: Quick Facts

 What does a Rat look like?

-• Black Rats, brown with black intermixed; gray, white or black underside .
+• Black Rat: brown with black intermixed; gray, white or black underside.
 6-8” body with a 6-8” tail.
 Long and thin with a scaly tale, large eyes and ears.

-• Norway Rats, brown with scattered black hairs; gray to white underside, 7 to 9-1/2” long body, heavily built, blunt muzzle, smaller eyes and ears.
+• Norway Rat: brown with scattered black hairs; gray to white underside, 7 to 9-1/2” long body, heavily built, blunt muzzle, smaller eyes and ears.

 • Just about anything!

-• Norway Rats (indoor) tend to live in basements, piles of debris, or undisturbed materials
+• Norway Rats (indoor) tend to live in basements, in piles of debris, or undisturbed materials.

-• Outdoors, Norway Rats can be frequently burrow into soil around river banks.
+• Outdoors, they can be frequently burrow into soil around river banks.
 They can also be found in piles of garbage, in woodpiles, or under concrete

 • Rodents can gain entry to a building through a hole the diameter of a Quarter

-• Rats can gnaw through building materials and electrical wire
+• A rat can gnaw through building materials and electrical wire.

 • Rats are also infamous for both directly and indirectly carrying diseases as plague, jaundice, rat-bite fever, cowpox virus, trichinosis, and salmonellosis.

 • Rats can also contaminate food supplies and introduce fleas into a home.